 Research has shown that PR+, HER2-positive, and triple-negative breast cancers can be effectively treated with cannabis.
 The protocols recommended by the doctors that we work with tend to have higher THC-to-CBD ratios, often around 4:1.
 Cancers that involve estrogen, however, may actually spread in response to large amounts of THC.
 Patients with ER+ or triple-positive breast cancer do better with lower ratios of THC to CBD—a ratio 1:1 or 1:3 is preferable, according to doctors and patients we’ve spoken with.
 This recommendation comes from doctor and patient experience, not from clinical evidence.
 Although we have been unable to find any research on this, United Patient Group is hearing from doctors, nurses, and patients that these dosages are best for treating these different types of breast cancer.
 Please contact their website for guidance in determining what ratio may be best for your situation at United Patients Group

-Vendors for Full Spectrum Cannabis Oil
+Vendors for high CBD/no THC Oil

 Cannabis Oil Testimonials